forbesye/old.forbesye.github.io/src/pages/impossible_list.md

 >
 > – Marcus Aurelius, Meditations

-I found out about the impossible list from [Thomas Frank](https://collegeinfogeek.com/about/meet-the-author/my-impossible-list/), who in turn got the idea from [Joel Runyon](https://impossiblehq.com/impossible-list/).
+I found out about the impossible list from [Thomas Frank](https://collegeinfogeek.com/about/meet-the-author/my-impossible-list/).
 The impossible list is not a bucket list.
 It is a constantly updating flow of what I strive to accomplish.
 The impossible list never stays static, if something is accomplished, more tasks are added.
 It is virtually impossible that I will accomplish everything on this list, hence why it is called the impossible list, but it serves as a constant reminder of what my true life goals really are, and that I am capable of doing far more than I believe.

 ##Current Focuses

 - I plan on graduating college in December 2021
-- I plan on thru-hiking the Appalachian trail starting in March/April 2022 (I'll also shave my head right before this!)
+- I plan on thru-hiking the Appalachian Trail starting in March/April 2022

 ##Fitness/Health Goals